Ising Model Observables and Non-Backtracking Walks: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank his supervisor, Professor David Brydges, both for suggesting this problem and for his invaluable support, comments and advice during the preparation of this work.
+The author would like to thank his supervisor, Professor David Brydges, both for suggesting this problem and for his invaluable support, comments and advice.
+The author is also very grateful to the anonymous referee whose comments and criticisms led to important corrections and improvements.